DataONEorg/dataone-web/content/plus/_index.md

 page_sections:
 - template: section
   type: default
-  title: |-
-    Showcase your team’s goals & results
+  title: "Showcase your team’s goals & results  \nwith branded portals"
-    with branded portals
-  intro: Create a custom, branded portal for your research topic or lab group that spans
+  intro: Create a custom, branded portal for your research topic or lab group that
-    repositories in the DataONE network.
+    spans repositories in the DataONE network.
 Branded portals provide a convenient, readily customized way to communicate your science, your team, your data, and related data from within the DataONE network.
   blocks:
   - template: columns
     num_cols: 2